EmaSuriano/berlin-latino-hub/README.md

 Located at [`./scripts`](./scripts/):

-- `seed-db`: Populate table with initial information.
+- `create-db`: Populate table with initial information.
 - `clean-up-db`: Wipe content from table.

 ## Learn More